The Best Exercise for Depression

 Instead of giving up, he pushed himself physically until he had replanted his entire vineyard.

-The thought flashed in my head that there was no way I could ever talk myself out of obesity or depression.
+I realized that there was no way I could ever talk myself out of obesity or depression.

-The lessons of the vineyard
+The Lessons of the Vineyard

-So I thought about the steps the owner had to take to rebuild his vineyard from his desolate field.
+So, I thought about the steps the owner had to take to rebuild his vineyard from his desolate field.

 And I hoped that similar actions would help me rebuild my life.